 TORONTO FENCE & MR. MOLE FAQ

 Pressure treated wood is an inexpensive alternative to cedar.
-It is made from spruce or firewood that has been treated with a green coloured chemical called Alkaline Copper Quat.
+It is made from spruce that has been treated with a green coloured chemical called Alkaline Copper Quat.
 This wood now has the rot resistance of cedar (due to the chemical treatment) but lacks the crack, warp and split resistance.
 It also lacks the beautiful natural colour and smell.